Fusang: Descriptions of Fusang

 The marriage arrangement was relatively simple.
 If a boy wanted to marry a girl, he had to build a cabin next to the home of the girl and stay in it for a year.
 If the girl liked him, they would get married; otherwise he would be asked to go away ...
 When a person died in the community, his or her body would be cremated.
 The mourning period varied from seven days for a dead parent to five days for a dead grandparent and three days for a dead brother or sister.
 During their mourning periods, the people were not supposed to consume food, they could only drink water.
 They had no Buddhism.

 The Book of Liang also describes the conversion of Fusang to the Buddhist faith by five Buddhist monks who were from Gandhara:

 In former times, the people of Fusang knew nothing of the Buddhist religion, but in the second year of Da Ming of the Liu Song dynasty (485 AD), five monks who were from the Kipin (Kabul region of Gandhara) traveled to that country by ship.
 They propagated the Buddhist doctrine, circulated scriptures and drawings, and advised the people to relinquish their worldly attachments.
 As a result, the customs of the people of Fusang changed.

-It is also reported that 1,000 li (415 km, 258 miles) beyond of Fusang, there was a Land of Women, where "its female inhabitants were completely covered with hair, walked erect, and chattered a lot among themselves but were shy when they saw ordinary human beings.
-They gave birth to their young after six or seven months of pregnancy and nursed them on their backs.
-The babies were able to walk within 100 days and were fully grown in three or four years."